Are you thinking about getting a website for your business?

-Step 9 – Decide What Type Of Content To Publish
+Step 9 – Define What Kind Of Content You Are Going To Publish

-(What kind of content are you going to publish on your site?)
+(What type of content are you going to publish on your web site?)

-Once you have set up your content creation schedule, the next step is to decide what types of content you will create for publishing on your website.
+After setting up a content creation schedule, the next step is to define what kinds of content you will create to publish on your website.

-Do you plan to publish articles, videos, audios, slideshows, case studies, PDF reports, etc.?
+Do you plan to publish articles, videos, audios, slideshows, product reviews, multimedia presentations, etc.?

-Knowing what kinds of content you intend to create for your site is useful because this helps you understand what other technologies and resources you will need to purchase or budget for to create your content.
+Knowing what kind of content you intend to create for your website or blog is useful because this helps you understand what other tools and resources you may need to purchase or budget for to create the content.
 This could include purchasing video screen capture software for videos and multimedia presentations, slideshows, etc.

-(Who will be responsible for all areas of your website or blog?)
+(Who will be accountable for all areas of running your website or blog?)

-The last step in the site planning process is to decide who will be responsible for managing the various areas of your website and content and assign these to the resources you have available, or consider outsourcing.
+The last step in the web site planning process is to decide who will be responsible for managing the various aspects of your website and content and assign these to the resources you have available, or consider outsourcing.

-There are many roles and responsibilities associated with running a successful business digital presence.
+There are many roles and responsibilities associated with running a busy web site or blog.

 - Who will decide what content gets written/published on your site?

-- Who will create the actual content (e.g. content research, writing and reviewing, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the content (e.g. fact-checking, writing and rewriting, sourcing and creating graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other?

-- Who will manage the actual scheduling and publishing of content on your website or blog and update any outdated content?
+- Who will manage the actual scheduling and publishing of content on your website or blog and update any outdated information?